Bharathan: Film direction

 Not all of Bharathan's films skirted with bold themes and controversy.
-In Oru Minnaaminunginte Nurunguvettam (1987), he tells the poignant story of a childless couple in their post retirement life.
-It deals with the isolation and loneliness that comes with old age.
+In Oru Minnaaminunginte Nurunguvettam (1987), he tells the poignant story of a childless couple in their post-retirement life.
+It deals with the isolation and loneliness that come with old age.
 The film was a departure from Bharathan's usual style and proved to be a major commercial hit while garnering critical acclaim, too.

 His Vaisali (1988) is widely regarded as a modern-day masterpiece in Malayalam cinema.
-Scripted by the iconic Malayalam novelist M. T. Vasudevan Nair, it was an adaptation of a sub-story told in the epic Mahabharatha.
+Scripted by the iconic Malayalam novelist M. T. Vasudevan Nair, it was an adaptation of a sub-story told in the epic Mahabharata.
 Another movie born from their association was Thazhvaram.
 The subject was revenge, a theme quite uncharacteristic of Bharathan movies.
-The style was inspired by classic Westerns with a brooding, reticent central character and expansive shots of barren landscape.another movie was Amaram which was written by A. K. Lohithadas starring Mammootty which was milestone movie of malayalam movie of 1990 s.
+The style was inspired by classic Westerns with a brooding, reticent central character and expansive shots of barren landscape.
+Another movie was Amaram, which was written by A. K. Lohithadas and starred Mammootty, which was a milestone movie of the Malayalam movie of the 1990s.

-Even though he was not known to cater to the star-centric system, Bharathan was instrumental in bringing together the two screen icons of Tamil cinema Sivaji Ganesan and Kamal Hassan in the Tamil film Thevar Magan which won critical acclaim and box office success.
+Even though he was not known to cater to the star-centric system, Bharathan was instrumental in bringing together the two screen icons of Tamil cinema Sivaji Ganesan and Kamal Haasan in the Tamil film Thevar Magan, written by Kamal Haasan, which won critical acclaim and became an Industry Hit in Tamil cinema.
 Sivaji gave an uncharacteristically restrained yet brilliant performance.
-The movie won several national awards and was remade into many regional languages (most notably Virasat in Hindi).
+The movie won several National Awards and was remade into many regional languages (most notably Virasat in Hindi).

-His more experimental films include Aaravam, more an arthouse than commercial venture, and Nidra, about the plight of a woman who is in love with a mentally deranged man.
-His film "Nidra" was remade by his son, film director Sidharth Bharathan.
-"Rathinirvedam" originally directed by Bharathan, which was a noted film was also remade by another famous director T K Rajeev Kumar with Swetha Menon in the lead.
+His more experimental films include Aaravam, more an arthouse than a commercial venture, and Nidra, about the plight of a woman who is in love with a mentally deranged man.
+His film Nidra was remade by his son, film director Sidharth Bharathan.
+Rathinirvedam, originally directed by Bharathan, which was a noted film, was also remade by another famous director, T. K. Rajeev Kumar, with Swetha Menon in the lead.

 Apart from film direction, he also wrote lyrics and tuned songs for his films. (e.g., lyrics for "Thaaram Valkannadi Nokki" in Keli and "Tharum Thalirum Mizhipootti" in Chilambu or title song for Kathodu Kathoram).
 He collaborated with writer P. R. Nathan in Keli.